Skip to main content

 Description:

-Two- and three-dimensional steady-state and transient conductive heat transfer together with convection and radiation is studied as applied to building materials, geometries and orientation.
-Heating and cooling load analyses are carried out including the effects of building envelope type, construction type, solar radiation, wind speed, and daily load variations.
-Thermal load analysis is modelled using computer applications.
-A project is required.
+This course covers two- and three-dimensional steady-state and transient conductive heat transfer together with convection and radiation applied to building materials, geometries, and orientation.
+Heating and cooling load analyses are discussed including the effects of building envelope type, construction type, solar radiation, wind speed, and daily load variations.
+Computer applications are used to model thermal load analysis.
+A case study and a project are required.

 Component(s):